Quantum Algorithm for Approximating Maximum Independent Sets: Quantum algorithm for approximately maximal independent set

-where $N_j$ is the size of the $j$th independent set $\ket{E_j}$.
-We are interested in the ratio $r=\bar{N}/\alpha(G)$.
-Our numerical results in Fig.\ref{tn2} show that for Erd\H{o}s-R\'{e}nyi random graph $G(n,1/2)$, if we set $T\sim n^2$, the average of $r$ will increase to almost 1 when $n$ increases.
-In contrast, the best classical polynomial algorithm can hardly get the ratio larger than $1/2$ when $n$ goes to infinity \cite{coja2015independent}.
+where $N_\ell$ is the size of the $\ell$th independent set $\ket{E_\ell}$.
+In the quantum mechanical formalism, this represents the average value of a single measurement.
+We are interested in the ratio $\kappa =\bar{N}/\alpha(G)$.
+Our numerical results, displayed in Figure \ref{tn2}(a), show that for Erd\H{o}s-R\'{e}nyi random graph $G(n,1/2)$, if we set $T\sim n^2$, the average of $\kappa$ will increase to almost 1 when $n$ increases.
+This is compared to the results obtained using the classical greedy and Metropolis algorithms~\cite{doi:10.1002/rsa.3240030402} (see supplemental online material for details of the two algorithms).
+We run the classical algorithms several times on each graph to get $\bar{N}$ and ratio $\kappa=\bar{N}/\alpha(G)$, then run the process over multiple random graphs to find the double average $\bar{\kappa}$.
+Our numerical results in Fig.\ref{tn2}(b) show that even for small graphs, the ratio $\bar{\kappa}$ in the two classical algorithms is not as close to 1 as the one with our quantum algorithm.
+More importantly, the classical ratio $\bar{\kappa}$ tends to decrease when $n$ gets larger.
+This is consistent with the well known result that the best classical polynomial algorithm face grave difficulty in pushing the ratio larger than $1/2$ when $n$ goes to infinity \cite{coja2015independent} (see below).

-For sparse graphs with edge number $m=n$, the results are quite similar(see Fig.\ref{tn}).
+For sparse graphs with edge number $m=\lfloor n \ln n\rfloor$ the results are similar, as shown in Figure \ref{tn}.

-These numerical results are consistent with the hypothesis that our quantum algorithm finds an independent set of size $(1-\epsilon)\alpha(G)$ in runtimes $T\sim n^2$.
+These numerical results indicate that our quantum algorithm can find an independent set of size $(1-\epsilon)\alpha(G)$ in run times $T\sim n^2$.
 We also tried $T\sim n$.
-In this case the average radio $\bar{r}$ decreases when $n$ increases.
+In this case the average radio $\kappa$ decreases when $n$ increases.
+These numerical results suggest that our quantum algorithm is of time complexity of $O(n^2)$.
+Note that in Ref.~\cite{Regev}, it was shown that the run time required in a quantum adiabatic algorithm can increase polynomially with the system size even when the energy gap is constant.
+Our numerical results (see the supplemental online material) show that the adiabaticity for $H_\tau$ is ensured with $T\sim n^2$.